davidjosearaujo/dissertation/docs/Knowledge Path.md

 We need to devise a solution that **enables a device to be identified universally in the network** and where its **identity is independent of its gateway**.
 ## Summary
+Lets summarized the two key challenges you need to address in your thesis.
+Let's break them down and consider their implications:
 ## Important Questions
 ### What's the Relation Between Federated Identity and EAP (802.1x)
 Federated Identity can use EAP as the mechanism for authenticating devices or users.
 In this scenario, EAP acts as a transport for authentication data that can be linked to a federated identity system, allowing secure credential exchange and verification.